ShashwatAnalyst/portfolio.1.0/README.md

 A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.
 This portfolio showcases my work as a Data Analyst and includes smooth animations powered by GSAP.

+If you like my work, give it a star⭐.

 ## 🚀 Features

 - **Modern Design**: Clean and professional UI with smooth animations